William Girdler: Life and career

-Among the films he directed were Asylum of Satan (1971), Three on a Meathook (1972), Zebra Killers (1973), Abby (1974), Sheba, Baby (1974), Project: Kill (1975), Grizzly (1976), and The Day of the Animals (1977).
-Grizzly was one of the top 10 grossing pictures in the United States in 1976 and the most profitable independent film in history up to that time.
-His final film, The Manitou, was made in 1977 and released a few weeks after his death.
+Among the films he directed were Asylum of Satan (1971), Three on a Meathook (1972), Zebra Killers (1973), Abby (1974), Sheba, Baby (1974), Project: Kill (1975), Grizzly (1976), Day of the Animals (1977), and The Manitou (1978), was his last film he made and released a few weeks after his death.

 Death

 William Girdler died in a helicopter crash in the Philippines about 30 miles from Manila on January 21, 1978.
 Along with producer Patrick Allan Kelly, Girdler was scouting filming locations for a film about drug smuggling.
 The body was flown from Manila to Los Angeles for a memorial service.
 His remains were later flown to Louisville, where he was buried in Cave Hill Cemetery.

 Personal life

 Girdler was married twice.
 He was first married to Barbara Peter (1945–2013).
 They had two children: a son, William Brent Girdler Jr, and a daughter, Barbara Laurice Girdler.
 Girdler was later married to photographer Avis Ann Smith, until the time of his death in 1978.